literalpie/Annotated-Angular-Roadmap/README.md

 ## 🚧 Ensure smooth adoption for future RxJS changes (v7 and beyond)

 [this PR](https://github.com/angular/angular/pull/42991) allows rxjs 7 as a peer dependency in 12.2.x.
 Based on the comment, I assume RxJS 7 will be required in Angular 13.

+## Simplified Angular mental model with optional NgModules

+[This PR](https://github.com/angular/angular/pull/42831) shows a rough prototype from someone on the team.
+The API will likely change a ton.

+# Future
+(Items with no public movement have been excluded)

+## Better developer ergonomics with strict typing for @angular/forms
+In [this video](https://www.youtube.com/watch?v=FbJLC7GxAAs), Minko teased that he was meeting with the team about type-safe forms.
+(I'm pretty sure I remember this, but sorry I did not find the timestamp)

+## Leverage full framework capabilities with Zone.js opt-out

+[This PR](https://github.com/angular/angular/pull/43081) seems to take a stab at allowing this, but I cannot tell if this is the approach that will be used.

 # Angular 12